Enochhhh/Spring-Boot-Real-time-chat/README.md

 # SpringBootRealTimeChat
-Using WebSocket with Spring MVC and Thymeleaf to build real-time chat app
+Using WebSocket with Spring Boot to build real-time chat app